0

 How was this assessment developed?

-The assessment is unique in that it is not a written test of the health navigator’s knowledge.
+The assessment is unique because it is not a written test of the health navigator’s knowledge.
 The Center for Advancing Professional Excellence (CAPE) at the University of Colorado Anschutz Medical Campus was engaged to develop the competency-based assessment for graduates of CDPHE-Recognized Health Navigator Training Programs.

-The assessment focuses on three core competency areas that can successfully be assessed using this assessment model.
-The three areas are:
+The assessment focuses on three core competency areas that can successfully be assessed using this assessment model:

 1. Interaction and communication between patient and health care team.